 Take Action and Next Steps

-As a formal intervener in the rooftop solar net metering case before the Public Service Commission, Utah Clean Energy’s experts will be delving into analysis, submitting testimony and providing technical witnesses to make the case for fair treatment of rooftop solar.
+As a formal intervener in the rooftop solar net metering case before the Public Service Commission, Utah Clean Energy’s experts have been delving into analysis, submitting testimony and providing technical witnesses to make the case for fair treatment of rooftop solar.

 This case will be ongoing throughout August of 2017, with a Public Hearing on August 9, 2017.
 In addition to the below actions that can be taken today, please email if you would like to stay engaged and get more involved as the regulatory proceeding on this issue moves forward.
 In the meantime, there are a variety of ways to get involved and make your voice heard in support of solar in Utah.

 Write a letter to the editor.
 For solar and non-solar homeowners, voice your concerns about this proposal and that you want to see rates that encourage personal investment in rooftop solar.
 Depending on where you live, consider one or more of these outlets:

 Email the Public Service Commission: The Utah Public Service Commission is the body that will ultimately rule on this issue.
 You can submit comments to the commission via email and include the docket number in the subject line: Docket No. 14-035-114.

 Timeline for Rooftop Solar Regulatory Docket